1. What is ODA?

 (d) Available Funds

 GGP funds are provided to the recipient organization after an examination and evaluation of each application by the Japanese Government on an annual project-by-project basis.
-The grant amount per project is generally under 10 million yen.
+The grant amount per project is generally under 10 million yen (approximately US$90,000).
 Prospective applicants should note that the following budget items cannot be financed: consumables (except in case of emergency relief or for humanitarian needs), running and maintenance costs of facilities and equipment, and administrative costs of the recipient organization.

 (e) How to Apply